 Unfortunately, there are scammers who have taken this moment of national crisis and are using it to their advantage, with fraudsters praying on more vulnerable members of the community for their own gain.
 Many scammers have found an opportunity to exploit real government Covid-19 initiatives, put in place to protect our health and finances, to con people out of their money.

 1 in 3 Brits were targeted during the 2020 summer lockdown, with scammers focusing on financial hardships and the uncertainty around testing for, and protecting against, Covid-19 (also known as the Coronavirus).
 In fact, an estimated £2million was lost last year due to Covid-19 related criminal activity.

 This year fraudsters have used the roll out of the new vaccine to their advantage, and there’s been reports of fake NHS texts to vulnerable members of the community, and even people administering fake vaccines.
 The official guidance from the NHS and Government is that you’ll never have to pay for the vaccine, and there’s no need to get in touch with your GP to request the vaccine.
 You’ll be contacted directly by your GP or healthcare provider (most likely via letter or phone) when you’re able to be vaccinated.
-You will never be asked to provide your bank details and a healthcare professional will never visit you at your home to offer you the coronavirus vaccine.
+You will never be asked to provide your bank details and a healthcare professional will only visit you at your home if an appointment has been pre-arranged.

 There’s lots that can be done to protect yourself and your loved ones, as these scams often follow similar patterns and can be very convincing.
 By keeping a few simple tips in mind you’ll be able to spot a scam.